-The 1891 census on Ancestry.co.uk shows that Wilhelmina Woods age 29, born in 1862, who I believe to be Wilhelmina Tassell was living with her son Harry C. Woods in Clueslay Road, Battersea, Clapham London, her status is unclear but she appears to either be married or widowed.
-Her son Harry C. Woods was 4 years of age born in Brighton and there is also a servant living at the premises by the name of Kate Bouret age 17.
+The 1891 census lists a Wilhelmina Woods aged 29, who was born in 1862.
+I believe this to be Wilhelmina Tassell who was living with her son Harry C. Woods in Clueslay Road, Battersea, Clapham London.
+Her status is unclear but she appears to either be married or widowed.
+Her son Harry C. Woods was 4 years of age and had been born in Brighton.
+There was also a servant living at the premises by the name of Kate Bouret aged 17.

 Wilhelmina Tassell married Henry John Sanders in 1894.
-(England and Wales Civil Registration Marriage Index 1837-1915 on Ancestry.co.uk)
+(England and Wales Civil Registration Marriage Index 1837-1915 on Ancestry)

-The 1901 census on Ancestry.co.uk reveals that Wilhemina Sanders, age 40 born in Wye, Kent, was living at The Grange, Robertsbridge, Sussex with her husband Head of the family, Henry J. Sanders age 40 born in Essex, a Corn Merchant by trade and Cecil Woods age 14, born in Brighton, who is described as Ward in relation to the Head of the family.
-Also at this address is Dorothy Sanders, daughter age 3 born in Ilford, Essex and Susan Baseter, age 21 born in Lowerstoft, Suffolk a General Servant by trade.
+The 1901 census reveals that Wilhemina Sanders, aged 40 who was born in Wye, Kent, was living at The Grange, Robertsbridge, Sussex with her husband.
+Head of the family was Henry J. Sanders aged 40 who was born in Essex and was a Corn Merchant.
+Cecil Woods aged 14, was described as ‘Ward’ in relation to the Head of the family.
+Also at this address was Dorothy Sanders, daughter aged 3.
+She had been born in Ilford, Essex.
+Also listed was Susan Baseter, aged 21 born in Lowerstoft, Suffolk a General Servant.

-Canadian Passenger Lists, 1865-1935 on Ancestry.co.uk shows that the Sanders family emigrated to Canada on 9th October 1904 departing from Liverpool aboard the S.S.
+Canadian Passenger Lists, 1865-1935 on Ancestry shows that the Sanders family emigrated to Canada on 9th October 1904 departing from Liverpool aboard the S.S.
 Southwark bound for Montreal, Quebec.
 Their final destination was Winnipeg.
-Mr C. Woods is shown to be on the same passenger list, 18 years of age, his trade is noted as Farmer.
+Mr C. Woods was shown to be on the same passenger list, 18 years of age, his trade is noted as Farmer.

-The 1906 Census for Canada on Ancestry.co.uk shows that the Sanders family were living in the Province of Alberta in Township 51, it appears that they have a small farm or smallholding as the census shows that they own 2 horses, 1 milk cow and 7 cattle.
-Head Henry Saunders was 43 years of age and his wife Wilhelmina 45.
-Dorothy E. (Edna) was 8 and Cecil Woods a Servant by trade was 20 years of age.
+The 1906 Census for Canada shows that the Sanders family was living in the Province of Alberta in Township 51.
+It appears that they had a small farm or smallholding as the census shows that they owned 2 horses, 1 milk cow and 7 cattle.
+Head, Henry Saunders was 43 years of age and his wife Wilhelmina 45.
+Dorothy E. (Edna) was 8 and Cecil Woods a Servant was 20 years of age.

-I cannot trace the family in 1911 but they do appear on a Canadian passenger List, 1865-1935 on Ancestry.co.uk dated 4th May 1913 and it appears that they were on their way back to Canada from Australia bound for Vancouver, British Columbia aboard the Zealandia.
+I cannot trace the family in 1911 but they do appear on a Canadian passenger List, 1865-1935 dated 4th May 1913.
+It appears that they were on their way back to Canada from Australia bound for Vancouver, British Columbia aboard the Zealandia.
 They stated that they were tourists and given ages were John Henry Sanders 50, Wilhelmina, 50, Edna, 11 and Harry Cecil, 26.

-The family are shown on the 1921 Census for Canada on Ancestry.co.uk as living in Victoria, British Columbia at 1527, Coldharour Rd.
+The family is shown on the 1921 Census for Canada as living in Victoria, British Columbia at 1527, Coldharour Rd.
 Head of the household Henry J Sanders, Retired was 60 years of age, his wife W. Sanders age 60 and their daughter Edna age 20.

-Harry enlisted into the Canadian Over-Seas Expeditionery Force on 19th August 1915 at Victoria, British Columbia.
-He gave his mother Wilhelmina Sanders as next of kin, address Cold Harbour Rd.
+Harry’s army records tell us that he enlisted into the Canadian Over-Seas Expeditionary Force on 19th August 1915 at Victoria, British Columbia.
+He named his mother Wilhelmina Sanders as his next of kin.
+His address was Cold Harbour Rd.
 Victoria B.C.
-Date of birth, 26th July 1886 and trade, Motor Mechanic.
-On Harry’s medical form he is described as being 5ft 4 ins tall with a fair complexion, light brown eyes and brown hair.
+His date of birth was 26th July 1886 and his trade was Motor Mechanic.
+On Harry’s medical form he was described as being 5ft 4 ins tall with a fair complexion, light brown eyes and brown hair.

-On 10th May 1916 he was given the rank of Corporal but was again hospitalized for a neck problem on 22nd May 1916 when he spent 37 days in treatment.
+On 10th May 1916 he was given the rank of Corporal but was again hospitalised for a neck problem on 22nd May 1916 when he spent 37 days in treatment.

-Harry rejoined his unit on 30th June 1916 and remained in the field until 1st July 1917 being granted fifteen days leave he returned to duty in the field on 5th January 1918 when he was transferred to 9th Bn., Canadian railway Troops.
+Harry rejoined his unit on 30th June 1916 and remained in the field until 1st July 1917.
+He was granted fifteen days leave before he returned to duty in the field on 5th January 1918 when he was transferred to 9th Bn., Canadian railway Troops.
 Harry remained in the field until December 1918 when he was transferred with the Canadain Railway Troops to Whitby Army Camp in England.
 On 18th January 1919, Harry proceeded to Kinmel Army Camp in North Wales.